Denatured Alcohol - European Commission

 Taxation and Customs Union

-Denatured Alcohol Not For Human Consumption
+Denatured Alcohol

-Alcohol can be made non-suitable for human consumption by adding very bad tasting and/or smelling products and (preferably) a chemical marker.
+Alcohol can be made unsuitable for human consumption by adding very bad tasting and/or smelling products and (preferably) a chemical marker.
+This process of making alcohol unsuitable for human consumption is called (complete or partial) denaturing of the alcohol.

 This includes, for example, alcohol used for industrial purposes, to produce foodstuffs and medicines, or to manufacture cosmetics, biofuels, paints, anti-freeze and cleaning products.

-Specific rules apply to the categories of alcohol, which are exempt from excise duties, in order to prevent fraud and protect consumers from the serious health risks of drinking illegal alcoholic drinks.
+Specific rules apply to the categories of alcohol which are exempt from excise duties in order to prevent fraud and protect consumers from the serious health risks of drinking illegal alcoholic drinks.

 • 1L methyl ethyl ketone (a smelling agent)